 SEO is just one of the tactics that leads to these metrics: traffic or website visits.
 The race to get to the top of the Google Search Results Page is tough, and content marketers understand this only too well.
 If you use your target keyword too little, your chance of a front page SERP listing is nil.
 If you use your target keyword too much, Google punishes you for keyword stuffing.
 If you use a highly competitive keyword, you won’t get a look in.
 And if you use one with too little search traffic, or worse - an irrelevant keyword, you’ll get irrelevant results.

-So how could a $30 writer with no previous experience of your business, no access to analytics tools and no deep understanding of your target market possibly achieve the same result?
+So how could a cheap content writer with no previous experience with your business, no access to analytics tools and no deep understanding of your target market possibly achieve the same result?

 Newsflash: they can’t.
 In fact, it can be quite the opposite.
 The wrong keywords ultimately lead to inappropriate traffic and subsequently wasted sales hours spent weeding out the tyre-kickers.
 And careless use of external links can also damage your SEO efforts.